Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

-This section overviews two key concepts: CF architecture and radar sensing.
-CF networks enhance coverage, capacity, and user experience by enabling distributed APs to collaboratively serve users without centralized BSs.
-Radar sensing, a core element of ISAC, provides real-time environmental awareness by detecting and tracking objects using electromagnetic (EM) waves.
-These technologies underpin this study, offering innovative solutions for future ISAC systems.
+This section overviews two key concepts relevant to CF-ISAC: CFMM and radar sensing.
+CFMM networks enhance coverage, capacity, and user experience through collaboration among distributed APs without centralized BSs.
+Radar sensing, a core component of ISAC, enables real-time environmental awareness by detecting and tracking objects using electromagnetic (EM) waves.
+Together, these technologies underpin this study and offer innovative solutions for future ISAC systems.